protohaven/printed_materials/common-tools/blacksmithing_area.typ

 #figure(
   image("images/smithy-quench_tub.jpeg", width: 50%),
   caption: [
-    The quench tub on the floor of the smithy.
+    The quench tub on the floor of the blacksmithing area.
   ],
 )